Scimon/raku-BTree/README.md

 ]
 ```

-The Tree::Binary `Role` accepts one postional and two named parameters :
+The Tree::Binary::Role::BinaryTree `Role` accepts one postional and two named parameters :

 **ValueType**